Was France ever conquered by England?

 The English also had a superior military, because they were more disciplined, and had more weapons.
 The French were finally able to drive the English almost entirely out of France because they took over Orleans.
 Then afterwards they had many more victories.

-READ ALSO: What is Chinese medicine syndrome?
+READ ALSO: What is the importance of differential equation?

 Why was France unable to defeat Great Britain?